Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 The <dfn>media platform</dfn> provides one or more APIs that allow the device's media playback and DRM capabilities to be used by a DASH client.
 The DASH client is typically a library included in an app.
 On some device types, the DASH client may be a part of the [=media platform=].

 This document assumes that the [=media platform=] exposes its encrypted content playback features via an API similar to W3C Encrypted Media Extensions (EME) [[!encrypted-media]].
-The technical nature of the API may be different for different device types but EME-equivalent functionality is expected.
+The technical nature of the API may be different but EME-equivalent functionality is expected.

 The [=media platform=] often implements at least one [=DRM system=].
-Additional [=DRM system=] implementations can be included as libraries in the app if the [=media platforms=].
+Additional [=DRM system=] implementations can be included as libraries in the app.

-The guidelines in this document define recommended workflows and default behavior for a generi DASH client implementation that performs playback of encrypted content.
+The guidelines in this document define recommended workflows and default behavior for a generic DASH client implementation that performs playback of encrypted content.
 In many scenarios, the default behavior is sufficient.
 When deviation from the default behavior is desired, <dfn>solution-specific logic and configuration</dfn> can be provided by the app.
 Extension points are explicitly defined in the workflows at points where solution-specific decisions are most appropriate.

 ## Content encryption and DRM ## {#CPS-encryption-and-drm}

 A DASH service MAY offer some or all [=adaptation sets=] in encrypted form, requiring the use of a <dfn>DRM system</dfn> to decrypt the content for playback.
 The duty of a [=DRM system=] is to decrypt content while preventing disclosure of the [=content key=] and misuse of the decrypted content (e.g. recording via screen capture).

 Encrypted DASH content SHALL use either the `cenc` or the `cbcs` <dfn>protection scheme</dfn> defined in [[!MPEGCENC]]. [=Representations=] in the same [=adaptation set=] SHALL use the same [=protection scheme=]. [=Representations=] in different [=adaptation sets=] MAY use different [=protection schemes=].

+Issue: CMAF presentation profiles only include one or the other.
+There is no CMAF presentation profile that would allow both `cenc` and `cbcs` to be present in the same DASH period.
+Do we want to allow more here?
+It does make sense to offer alternatives (after all, it is no different from offering alternative codecs).
+But if so, how?

 `cenc` and `cbcs` are two mutually exclusive [=protection schemes=].
 DASH content encrypted according to the `cenc` [=protection scheme=] cannot be decrypted by a DRM system supporting only the `cbcs` [=protection scheme=] and vice versa.